The 20 Best Hypokalemic Periodic Paralysis Doctors in Japan

 What is the definition of Hypokalemic Periodic Paralysis?

-HypoPP is one of a group of genetic disorders that includes hyperkalemic periodic paralysis and thyrotoxic periodic paralysis.
+HypoPP is one of a group of genetic conditions that includes hyperkalemic periodic paralysis and thyrotoxic periodic paralysis.

 HypoPP is the most common form of periodic paralysis.
-It affects males more often.
+It affects males more often than females.

 When should I see a Hypokalemic Periodic Paralysis doctor in Japan?